The best phone plans for roaming and travelling overseas

 Why is roaming so expensive, and how can I avoid excessive charges?

 Roaming allows service providers in foreign countries to charge whatever they want due to a lack of regulatory bodies.
-When a traveler arrives in a foreign country, that traveler’s home telco relies on a contracted foreign telco to provide services.
+When a traveller arrives in a foreign country, that traveller’s home telco relies on a contracted foreign telco to provide services.
 That foreign telco then charges whatever they wish, knowing their customers will face similar charges whenever they travel abroad.
 Another reason is that the foreign telco views the visiting customer as a one-time customer, thus lacking an expectation of longevity.

 Avoid exorbitant charges limiting roaming services to absolute necessities and emergencies.
 Turn off your data completely– even background apps and regular app updates can cost a fortune when roaming.
 Getting a local SIM is also a great idea.